Top Recycling Industry Publications

 Leading trade publications for the recycling industry

 To keep up with the latest recycling issues it makes sense to keep abreast of them by reading some of the leading recycling industry magazines or attending recycling industry events.
 Like other sectors of the economy, the recycling sector is being increasingly impacted by emerging technologies, global markets and the complications of domestic and international legislation.
 Current information is vital as operators strive to better optimize their businesses through equipment and process knowledge to run them much more efficiently.

 Here are some of the top recycling publications that recycling businesses and entrepreneurs should consider:

 Recycling International is a premier publication for accessing recycling industry news.
 For many years it has been reaching thousands of recycling entrepreneurs and businesses around the globe.
 In particular, its monthly magazine is regarded as the voice of worldwide recycling industry.
-Recycling International covers in-depth analysis of latest recycling news stories and legislative changes in different parts of the world.
+Recycling International covers in-depth analysis of the latest recycling news stories and legislative changes in different parts of the world.
 The annual subscription fee is listed at €149 (€119 to first-time buyers), while on the other hand, its news section is updated daily and available for everyone.

 Recycling International’s News section has different sub-sections that encompass ferrous metals, non-ferrous metals, e-waste and batteries, paper, research & legislation as well as other news, making it an important source of information for entrepreneurs operating in any of these recycling sectors.

 Recycling Today is another top source of recycling industry news and magazines.
 Also noteworthy, it offers a free subscription.
 The company was founded in 1963 to provide information about secondary raw materials.
 It publishes multiple magazines on different sectors of the recycling industry.
 Aside from print magazines, Recycling Today publishes various e-mail newsletters, online news, deep industry databases, recycling directories and guides, and more.